-Most initial court appearances on criminal cases are mandatory.
+Most initial court appearances on criminal cases require a mandatory court appearance.
 Located at 911 10th Street, the Golden Municipal Court holds 8:30 and 10 a.m. court sessions on Mondays and a 2:30 p.m. juvenile court session on the fourth Monday of each month.

 Golden Police Officers assign a court date and time on each summons and complaint.
 The court date and time are located in the yellow box on the lower left hand corner of the summons.
-If you are unable to attend the court date assigned by the officer, you may contact the court at (303) 384-8006.
+If you are unable to attend the court date assigned by the officer, you may contact the court at (303) 384-8006 to discuss your eligibility to reschedule.

 First Court Appearance Process